Large power spectrum and primordial black holes in the effective theory of inflation: Transition into a phase with imaginary sound speed

-The type of instability we are going to consider has already been discussed in the literature in the context of inflation, e.g., in \cite{Garcia-Saenz:2018vqf,Fumagalli:2019noh,Bjorkmo:2019qno,Fumagalli:2020adf,Ferreira:2020qkf}.
-In these previous works, its presence in the low-energy dynamics was the consequence of a transient tachyonic instability in an underlying multi-field UV model, induced by a non-trivial motion in field space.
-In that context, once the massive degrees of freedom are integrated out, the tachyonic phase manifests itself as a gradient instability in the dynamics of the low-energy field.
-Our analysis differs from previous works as we remain agnostic about the UV mechanism that is responsible for the exponential growth of the perturbations in the effective theory.
-In particular, we do not rely on any specific multi-field model.
-In our analysis, the transition from the slow-roll phase into a transient regime of exponential growth is entirely captured by the weakly coupled, single-field effective theory \eqref{eftofi} and it is driven by higher derivative operators with WBG symmetry \cite{Pirtskhalava:2015nla,Santoni:2018rrx}.
-The robustness of the classical trajectory and of the EFT is guaranteed by the approximate symmetry, which protects the effective couplings against large quantum corrections.
+We remain agnostic about the UV mechanism that is responsible for the exponential growth of the perturbations in the effective theory.
+In particular, we do not rely on any specific multi-field model.\footnote{In \cite{Fumagalli:2019noh,Bjorkmo:2019qno,Ferreira:2020qkf,Garcia-Saenz:2018ifx} (see also \cite{Fumagalli:2020adf,Fumagalli:2020nvq} and Appendix \ref{app:2-fields}) a gradient instability arises as a consequence of a transient tachyonic instability in a two-field model.
+In these works, a heavy degree of freedom becomes temporarily tachyonic.
+Once integrated out, the tachyonic phase manifests as a gradient instability in the infrared dynamics. } In our analysis, the transition from the slow-roll phase into a transient regime of exponential growth is entirely captured by the weakly coupled, single-field effective theory \eqref{eftofi} and it is driven by higher derivative operators with WBG symmetry \cite{Pirtskhalava:2015nla,Santoni:2018rrx}.
+The robustness of the classical trajectory and of the EFT is guaranteed by the approximate symmetry, which protects the effective couplings against large quantum corrections.\footnote{{See also \cite{Garcia-Saenz:2018vqf} for a multi-field motivated EFT description of the gradient instability, albeit without any discussion about the role of the higher derivative operators (responsible for a modified dispersion relation at large momenta) or any symmetry considerations.}}

 For the moment, let us start by focusing on the transition between the ghost-condensate regime and the phase with imaginary sound speed.
 Later on, we will consider a more complete scenario, in which these are transient phases in a more general inflationary slow-roll evolution.